-The IRS created the wash-sale rule to prohibit traders from claiming a loss on the sale of a security in a wash-sale.
+The IRS created the wash-sale rule to prohibit traders from claiming a loss on the sale of a security in a wash sale.

-Tax Day: The Basics
+Tax Day: The Basics of Day Trading Taxes

+OK, now let’s talk about filing taxes.
 For the most part, it isn’t too complicated.
 Especially if you aren’t classified as a trader with the IRS.